 - You had a break in service after 12/31/86, had at least five years of creditable service as of the last break in service, and have at least one day covered by CSRS.

 You are covered by the Civil Service Retirement System (CSRS) if:

 - You are an employee who was hired before 1984; or

 - You were previously covered by CSRS and were rehired by the Federal government with less than a one year break in service.

 FERS Benefit Overview

 There are three parts to the FERS program: the FERS Basic Benefit, Social Security, and the Thrift Savings Plan (TSP).
 We strongly encourage all FERS employees to contribute to TSP.

 For detailed information regarding FERS, please review the FERS booklet on the OPM website.

-CSRS-offset employees may contribute to TSP.
-CSRS and CSRS-offset employees have six months from date of rehire to transfer to FERS as long as their break in service was more than three days.
+CSRS Offset employees may contribute to TSP.
+CSRS and CSRS Offset employees have six months from date of rehire to transfer to FERS as long as their break in service was more than three days.

 The CSRS is derived from contributions from the employee and the government, which are deposited into the Civil Service Retirement and Disability Fund.